 While Mexican avocado corn salad is traditionally thought of as a summertime dish, you can make it all year round by using frozen corn!

-What’s in Mexican corn salad?
+What’s in avocado corn tomato salad?

 This Mexican salad recipe is bursting with flavor and relies on just a handful of fresh ingredients for the best bold taste and crispy, juicy texture.
 This recipe is totally flexible, so you can adapt it to what’s in season or add ingredients you love!